chrisgoingturbo/website/content/posts/hone-optimizer/index.md

 ---

+## **Watch Video Here**

+{{< youtube WNQTFqN5Gng >}}

-Introduction
+## Introduction
----

-**_Hone Optimizer_** is an application that would make your computer run a little bit swift than way before.
-It was designed by different minds on the only idea of optimizing computers.
+**_Hone Optimizer_** is an application designed to make your computer run faster than ever before.
+Developed by a team of experts, it focuses on optimizing computers for better performance.

-_At Hone, we believe that technology should enhance our lives, not hinder them.
-That's why we're committed to creating powerful yet easy-to-use software that helps gamers of all levels get the most out of their hardware._
+> _"At Hone, we believe that technology should enhance our lives, not hinder them.
+That's why we're committed to creating powerful yet easy-to-use software that helps gamers of all levels get the most out of their hardware."_

-  _-said by their team_
+> – *Said by their team*

-Why Hone?
+## Why Hone?
----

-Nowadays, Microsoft has the highest market share in OS.
-To increase their share further more, it had various measures deployed in their Operating System.
-These measures are good in one way and not bad but unnecessary in the other.
-Too many features gumbled up creates to a necessary of more hardware requirements which can't be satisfied by all.
-No one needs all the features in Windows OS.
-Even if they have to boot up their PC, it would take time for the pre-packaged services, apps to load up and affects the boot up time.
-To reduce all these lags and hanging up of computer, this Optimizer can be used.
+Windows has the highest market share among operating systems, and to increase that share even further, it has incorporated various features that might be useful to some but unnecessary for others.
+These features, while beneficial, can often cause a need for more hardware resources, leading to slowdowns on systems with lower specs.

+Many features in Windows OS are pre-packaged services and apps that can slow down boot times and consume system resources.
+Hone Optimizer helps reduce these lags and optimize your PC for better performance.

 {{< alert >}}
 **Warning!** This action may cause negative impact on your PC!
 {{< /alert >}}

-Optimizations Provided :
+## Optimizations Provided

----
+Hone Optimizer offers a variety of tweaks to boost system performance:

-1) Optimize Windows Device Affinities
+1. Optimize Windows Device Affinities

-2) Optimize AMD Graphics
+2. Optimize AMD Graphics

-3) Optimize Windows Audio Latency
+3. Optimize Windows Audio Latency

-4) Optimize BCDEdit Boot Config
+4. Optimize BCDEdit Boot Config

-5) Optimize Mouse Priority
+5. Optimize Mouse Priority

-6) Disable Network AutoTuning
+6. Disable Network AutoTuning

-7) Disable Idle
+7. Disable Idle

-8) Disable Mitigations
+8. Disable Mitigations

-9) Disable Network Task Offloading
+9. Disable Network Task Offloading

-10) Disable Tracking and Telemetry
+10. Disable Tracking and Telemetry

-11) Optimize Network Priority
+11. Optimize Network Priority

-12) General Optimizations
+12. General Optimizations

-13) Optimize Internet
+13. Optimize Internet

-14) Optimize Device MSI Priority
+14. Optimize Device MSI Priority

-15) Optimize Network Card
+15. Optimize Network Card

-16) Optimize Bandwith
+16. Optimize Bandwidth

-17) Optimize Powerplan
+17. Optimize Powerplan

-18) Optimize Timer Resolution
+18. Optimize Timer Resolution

-19) Nvidia Tweaks
+19. Nvidia Tweaks

 {{< alert >}}
-**Note:** This is what Hone claims to  provide and is not guaranteed!
+**Note:** These optimizations are claimed by Hone and results may vary!
 {{< /alert >}}

-Conclusion:
+## Conclusion

+Hone Optimizer performs exceptionally well on older computers.
+The FPS results before and after using the application show significant improvements.
+Its user-friendly interface, along with clear descriptions of each optimization task, allows users to make the right tweaks to boost performance.
+You can get [Hone Optimizer here](https://hone.gg/a/godsbattle).

 ---
-It performs pretty well on old computers.
-The FPS results before and after using it has a big variation.
-And it has a user-friendly UI, easy-to-understand optimizations and described task of each optimization helps the user to identify and pick the right optimizations to apply, you can get [Hone Optimizer](https://hone.gg/a/godsbattle) here.

-Checkout my previous article here
----
+## Checkout My Previous Article Here

 {{< article link="/posts/hone-pc-booster/" >}}

-**Watch Video Here**
----
-{{< youtube WNQTFqN5Gng >}}